CamilaDuitama/decOM/README.md

-# decOM: Similarity-based microbial source tracking for contamination assessment of ancient oral samples using k-mer-based methods
+# decOM: Similarity-based microbial source tracking of ancient oral samples using k-mer-based methods

 `decOM` is a high-accuracy microbial source tracking method that is suitable for contamination quantification in paleogenomics, namely the analysis of collections of possibly contaminated ancient oral metagenomic data sets.
-In simple words, if you want to know how contaminated your ancient oral metagenomic sample is, this tool will help  🧹🦷
+In simple words, if you want to know how contaminated your ancient oral metagenomic sample is, this tool will help  🧹🦷🧹

 ![pipeline_version2](https://raw.githubusercontent.com/CamilaDuitama/decOM/master/images/pipeline_version2.png?token=GHSAT0AAAAAABNF5TKQVZ7GWFJNDVX6VDVAYSGEMGA)